sasjs/server.sasjs.io/docs/sessions.md

 run;
 ```

-We can now prespawn a SAS session, leave it running until a request arrives, then perform the following in parallel:
+With this loop in place, SASjs Server can prespawn a SAS session and wait until a request arrives.
+It will then perform the following in parallel:

 1. Spawn a new session (ready for the next request)
-2. Inject the code into an existing session
+2. Inject the _PROGRAM code into an existing (HOT) session

 This is a simplistic overview.
 In reality it's a bit more complicated as we need to create a unique folder for each session, keep track of the sessions, and ensure we don't launch a session that is just about to expire.
 We also need to work across multiple threads.